midibox/mios32/apps/tutorials/025_sysex_and_eeprom/README.txt

    - app.c: the main program with all MIOS hooks and branches to SYSEX_* routines.
-     In additional, a small button/LCD interface is provided (Exec/Inc/Dec button) which allows to send a SysEx dump of a selected patch manually.
+     In addition, a small button/LCD interface is provided (Exec/Inc/Dec button) which allows to send a SysEx dump of a selected patch manually.

    - sysex.c: SysEx parser and sender routine